PhilBoileau/cvCovEst/paper/paper.md

 When the observations in a dataset far outnumber the features, asymptotic theory and empirical evidence have demonstrated the sample covariance matrix to be the optimal estimator of this parameter.
-This assertion does not hold when the number of observations is commensurate or smaller than the number of features.
+This assertion does not hold when the number of observations is commensurate with or smaller than the number of features.
 Consequently, statisticians have derived many novel covariance matrix estimators for the high-dimensional regime, often relying on additional assumptions about the parameter's structural characteristics (e.g., sparsity).
 While these